Neighboring Perturbations of Knowledge Editing on Large Language Models: Experiments

 \textbf{Existing editing methods severely perturb probabilities.} Compared with the original LLaMA-2, the probabilities of correct answers dropped significantly, while the probabilities of false answers (\emph{Hard}) increased a lot, especially for MEMIT and ROME.
 MEND has shown minimal disturbance, aligning with its superior additivity performance.
 Compared to the false answers (\emph{Hard}), the probabilities of false answers (\emph{Random}) undergo a notably smaller shift after editing, indicating that the false answers more closely tied to the new appended answers warrant greater attention.

-\textbf{APP significantly mitigated the probability perturbations.} After coupling existing editing methods with the proposed APP, the probability perturbations for both correct and false answers were significantly mitigated.
+\textbf{APP effectively mitigates the probability perturbations.} After coupling existing editing methods with the proposed APP, the probability perturbations for both correct and false answers were significantly mitigated.
 These results vividly explain why APP can effectively mitigate perturbations, thereby preserving the correct knowledge and preventing the inclusion of false knowledge.